magento/pwa-studio/pwa-devdocs/_drafts/configuration-management/index.md

 ## Command Line Interface

-The `buildpack` command is a toolkit with subcommands.
+The `buildpack` command is a toolkit with subcommands available in the `pwa-buildpack` module.

-Running it with no arguments produces this output:
+When you have the module added as a dependency in your project, you can run it in the command line: `npx buildpack` Running it with no arguments produces this output:

 ```text